clickberry/profiles-api-nodejs/README.md

 * [License](#license)

 # Architecture
-The application consists of two services:
+The application consists of two services with database and messaging service (Bus) dependencies:
-* REST API service with database and messaging service (Bus) dependencies
+* REST API
-* Worker service listening for registration and account-delete messages from the Bus and creates or deletes profiles.
+* Worker service listening for `registrations` and `account-deletes` messages from the Bus and creates or deletes profiles.

 # Technologies
 * Node.js